Maritime fur trade: United States

-Other notable American maritime fur traders include William F. Sturgis, Joseph Ingraham, Simon Metcalfe and his son Thomas Humphrey Metcalfe, Daniel Cross, John Boit, and James Magee, among many others.
+Other notable American maritime fur traders include William F. Sturgis, Joseph Ingraham, Simon Metcalfe and his son Thomas Humphrey Metcalfe, Daniel Cross, John Boit, James Magee, and John DeWolf, among many others.
 One of the most successful American firms involved in the Northwest Trade was Perkins and Company.

 Boom years

 American ascendancy

 The maritime fur trade was dominated by American traders from the 1790s to the 1820s.
 Between 1788 and 1826, American merchant ships made at least 127 voyages between the United States and China, via the Northwest Coast.
 The returns were lucrative.
 During the late 1810s, the return on investment ranged from about 300% to 500%.
 Even higher profits were common in the first decade of the 19th century.
 Returns of 2,200% or higher were common, although when taking into account the cost of buying and outfitting vessels, the 2,200% return would be closer to 525%.

 The trade's boom years ended around 1810, after which a long decline was marked by increasing economic diversification.
 By 1810, the supply of sea otter pelts had fallen due to overhunting.
 American trade declined during the War of 1812, but after 1815, Americans were able to resume and expand the maritime fur trade, and continued to dominate.